The Comptroller's Office is open to the public. Please note the following for assistance with common requests.

 The Comptroller is the City's chief financial officer and serves a four year term.
 Under State statute and City charter, Sawa is empowered to administer the City's financial affairs.
 Her Office exercises fiscal control over the activities of approximately 40 City departments and agencies.
 As City Comptroller, Sawa serves on the Board of Directors for the Wisconsin Center District.
 She is a member of the City's Deferred Compensation Board and the Secretary to the Public Debt Commission, and a member of the Annuity and Pension Board.

 - Establishes accounting policies and procedures for all city departments.
-Prepares the Milwaukee's Comprehensive Annual Financial Report (CAFR) and the State of Wisconsin Report (Form B) which helps determine the State shared revenues.
+Prepares the City of Milwaukee's Annual Comprehensive Financial Report and the State of Wisconsin Report (Form B) which helps determine the State shared revenues.

 - Issues an Annual City of Milwaukee Comparative Revenue & Expenditure Report.
 The report compares Milwaukee to nine other large City governments.

 - Manages of the $1 billion City Debt program.
 Oversees periodic refinancing of city debt to take advantage of any available lower interest rates and save taxpayers interest costs.

 - Cash flow borrowing generates as much as $2 million annually in additional interest earnings.